hannibal002/SkyHanni/FEATURES.md

 - Option to hide mob nametags close to minions.
 - Minion hopper coins per day display (Using the held coins in the hopper and the last time the hopper was collected to calculate the coins a hopper collects in a day)
 - Minion name display with minion tier.
+- **Minion Craft Helper** - Show how many more items you need to upgrade the minion in your inventory.
+Especially useful for bingo.

 ## Bazaar
 - Showing colors in the order inventory for outbid or fully bought/sold items.